 Long-term debt for water purposes is carried in the Enterprise Fund rather than the Long-term debt account group.
-The debt service requirements are being met by water and sewer revenues, but the taxing power is pledged to make these payments if water and sewer revenues should be insufficient.
-For the year ended June 30, 2019, the Town had no long-term debt incurred or paid during the year.
+For the year ended June 30, 2021, the Town had no long-term debt incurred or paid during the year.